 He smiled with relief as he reached the top of the hill.
-“This place is awkward to navigate all gnarly and over grown with brambles,” he thought.
+“This place, gods damn it, all gnarly and overgrown with brambles,” he thought.

 The old watchtower is always overlooked; the forest had taken back its domain.
 Here, after the escape, he would be able to rest from his pursuers.

 He made a mark on his face as he wiped away the sweat and filth.

 He winced as he rested his back against the rock wall.

 The relics had been getting heavier and warmer to the touch; if it wasn’t so cold the radiating heat would be annoying.
 Only a few hours to dawn, then the rest of his squad would be here.
 Or at least the ones who have survived he thought.

 “Why all this fuss over these pair of old things, petrified with age, the markings are faint, can’t quite make them out.
 Just old an’ rotten?”
 He asked himself.